b-lukaszuk/RJ_BS_eng/contents/prediction.md

 Hmm, I don't know about you but to me the bottom panel looks rather normal.
 However, the top panel seems to display a wave ('w') pattern.
-This may be a sing of auto-correlation (explanation in a moment) and translate into instability of the error in estimation produced by the model across the values of the explanatory variable(s).
+This may be a sign of auto-correlation (explanation in a moment) and translate into instability of the error in estimation produced by the model across the values of the explanatory variable(s).
 The error will display a wave pattern (once bigger once smaller).
 Now we got a choice, either we leave this model as it is (and we bear the consequences) or we try to find a better one.

 To understand what the auto-correlation means in our case let's do a thought experiment.
-Right now in the room I am in the temperature is equal to 20 degrees of Celsius (68 deg.
+Right now in the room that I am sitting the temperature is equal to 20 degrees of Celsius (68 deg.
 Fahrenheit).
 Which one is the more probable value of the temperature in 1 minute from now: 0 deg.
 Cels.
 (32 deg.
 Fahr.) or 21 deg.
 Cels.
 (70 deg.
 Fahr.)?
 I guess the latter is the more reasonable option.
 That is because the temperature one minute from now is a derivative of the temperature at present (i.e. both values are correlated).